HL7/US-Core-STU3/pages/_includes/us-core-allergyintolerance-intro.md

  profile:

 -   Query for Allergies belonging to a Patient
--   Record a Patient Allergy
+-   Record or update a Patient Allergy

 ##### Mandatory Data Elements and Terminology